slickframework/di/README.md

 use to determine the dependency.
 In the above example, `config` array was stored with `car.config` key and will be injected in `Car` creation.

+To skip dependency injection on methods or properties you need to set `@ignoreInject` annotation.
+This annotation tells dependency container to ignore the automatic dependency injection on public properties or public methods.
+This annotation does not work with constructor methods.

 <div class="alert alert-warning" role="alert">
     <h4>
         <i class="fa fa-warning "></i>